Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 oArea.strDesc = “Carpet” 'Property Let strDesc() is executed

-In earlier BASIC Language books you can see the usage of the keyword LET.
+In earlier BASIC Language books, you can see the usage of the keyword LET.

 LET X = 25 ‘ LET is optional

-The Get and Let Procedures will run one after the other if our expression is something like the following:
+The Get and Let Property Procedures will run one after the other if our expression is something like the following:

 oArea.strDesc = oArea.strDesc & “ – King Size.”